[SD Card Unavailable] Fix SD Card Wont Mount on Android & PC

 Step 3.
 Right-click on the SD card and select "Properties", and under the "Driver" tab, click on "Update driver".
 You can proceed with "Search automatically for updated driver software".

 If you have solved the SD card not mounting problem, you can restore as many photos, videos, and documents as possible.
-All you need is EaseUS disk data recovery software.
+All you need is EaseUS data recovery application.
 It is a comprehensive recovery tool that assists you in recovering lost photos, videos, and music files.
 It has many highlights and excellent features:

 - Recover deleted, formatted, and inaccessible data in different data loss situations.